- Advanced Ordering (AO) Service Type: Item Selection Logic for a Personal Menu

 When an order is reused, the personal menu displays the "reused" icon () for the items being reordered (first screenshot below).
 And if a tray menu ticket is generated, it displays "Reused order" and the "reused" icon (second screenshot below).

-Note: When an item is from a reused order, it is only indicated as such in the core system (with the "reused order" icon), and not in the Touch app.
+Note: When an item is from a reused order, it is only indicated as such in the Core system (with the "reused order" icon), and not on the AO screen in the Touch app.

 The reused order feature is set by default in the system, and at this time there is no option to disable it.